-The milk used to make kefir will influence its taste, texture and flavor.
+The milk used to make kefir will influence its taste, texture and flavour.
 Some types of milk work better than others!
-This guide will help you choose the best milk to make your milk kefir from grains or powdered kefir culture.
+This guide will help you choose the best milk to make your milk kefir, whether it's from kefir grains or powdered kefir starter.

-All animal milks are very suitable for milk kefir.
-Often, high fat milks give better results, while raw, lactose-free and plant-based milks are more complex to ferment.
-Read on to learn all about the peculiarities of the different milks!
+All animal milks are suitable for making milk kefir.
+Often, high fat milks yield better results, while raw, lactose-free and plant-based milks are more complex to ferment.
+Read on to learn all about the specificities of the different milks!

 The best way to make kefir is to use animal milk.
 Any milk is suitable, whether it’s cow's milk, goat's milk, or sheep's milk.
-Animal milk contains all the nutrients for your grains, or your powdered culture, to be able to turn milk into kefir.
+Animal milk contains all the nutrients for your kefir grains (or powdered starter) to be able to turn it into kefir.

 Not all animal milks are the same.
-Cow's milk gives a tangy and smooth kefir.
-Goat's milk, on the other hand, gives kefir its distinct taste and produces a more liquid kefir.
+Cow's milk will produce a tangy and smooth kefir.
+Goat's milk, on the other hand, gives kefir a distinctive taste and more liquid texture.

-Naturally, the more fat there is in yourmilk, the creamier and thicker your kefir will be.
+Naturally, the more fat there is in your milk, the creamier and thicker your kefir will be.
 Fancy a triple cream kefir?
 Replace a cup of milk with a cup of 15% or 35% cream.
-Rich and smooth kefir guaranteed!
+Your kefir will be rich and smooth, guaranteed!

 Whether the milk is homogenized, powdered or even condensed, it can be used to make kefir.
 The texture and taste will vary, but the grains will be able to extract the nutrients needed to make delicious kefir.

-If you are using a powdered culture, it is best to avoid raw milk or boil it before the inoculation.
-You must give the kefir culture every chance to develop.
+If you are using a powdered starter, it is best to avoid raw milk or boil it before the inoculation.
+You must give the kefir culture every chance to grow.

 However, it is good to know that once fermented, natural milk kefir contains very little lactose.
 During fermentation, lactose is consumed by the microorganisms in the kefir.
-This has the consequence that some lactose-intolerant people can consume small amounts without feeling discomfort.
+This has the consequence that some lactose-intolerant people can consume small amounts without feeling discomfort (reference).

-Powdered kefir cultures are generally quite effective at making kefir from plant milks.
-On the other hand, making vegetable kefir from kefir grains is rather complex.
+Powdered kefir starters are generally quite effective at making kefir from plant-based milks.
+On the other hand, making vegan kefir from milk kefir grains is rather complex.